Skip to content

 Career development

-The unique flexibility of the course enables students to work in a variety of genres including fiction, poetry, children's and young adult fiction, writing for radio, stage and screen, and creative non-fiction.
-Advice on getting published and lectures on the writing industry are incorporated into the structure of the course, and there are opportunities to meet publishers, editors and agents.
+The unique flexibility of the course enables students to work in a variety of genres including fiction, writing for stage, radio and screen, poetry, and children's and young adult fiction.
+Advice on getting published, and discursive, incisive lectures on the writing industry, are incorporated into the structure of the course, and there are opportunities to engage meaningfully with publishers, editors and agents.
 Students are encouraged to build strong links with Nottingham's thriving literature community and are invited to participate in local events, readings and festivals.

-Every year our students produce and publish their own high-quality anthology of original creative writing.
-This gives students invaluable insight into the editorial and publishing industry, as well as introduces their work to a wider public.
+Every year, our MA Creative Writing students have the opportunity to edit and publish their own high-quality anthology of original creative writing, with support from editing and publishing specialists in the department.
+This gives students invaluable insights into the editorial and publishing industry, provides a valuable publishing credit and professional experience, and introduces excellent student work to a wider public.

-Graduates from this course have included many highly successful published authors across a wide range of genres, such as Kim Slater, Hilary Spiers, Stephan Collishaw, Maria Allen, Di Slaney, and Nicola Monaghan.
+Graduates from this course have included many highly successful published authors across a wide range of genres, such as Kim Slater, Helen Cooper, Hilary Spiers, Stephan Collishaw, Maria Allen, Di Slaney, and Nicola Monaghan, among many others.

-The course also has strong professional links to the Times Literary Supplement, Nottingham Playhouse, and other institutions.
+The course also has strong professional links to Nottingham UNESCO City of Literature, the Times Literary Supplement, Carcanet Press, Five Leaves Publications, Nottingham Playhouse, and many other institutions.
 This course will help you to develop a broad spectrum of skills transferable to many job roles.
-Our recent graduates have pursued a range of careers within and beyond the writing industries or progressed on to doctoral or postdoctoral research.

 Campus and facilities